sprucelee/police-brutality/all-locations.md

 ## Manassas

-### Officers pepper-spray Virginia state delegate peacefully protesting |
+### Officers pepper-spray Virginia state delegate peacefully protesting | May 30

 In this video, delegate Lee Carter asks officers questions about their methods in the protests.
-He is pushed to the ground by an advancing line of law enforcement officers at 1:30 and pepper-sprayed at 2:27.
+He stands in the way of an advancing line of law enforcement officers; he is pushed to the ground at 1:30 and pepper-sprayed at 2:27.
+He also claims to have been hit by a flashbang grenade earlier in the protest (see also third link).
+At some point (see Facebook video), someone who seems to be the delegate shouts "I'm a member of the general assembly.
+I write the state police budget.
+They're gonna fucking regret that."

+It is unclear how the protest unfolded, and why the police were advancing on the crowd wearing riot gear; police allege that the protest turned violent and some protesters say that they were tear-gassed or shot at with rubber bullets while peacefully protesting or retreating.
+(See fourth and fifth links.)

 tags: politician, push, shove, pepper-spray, spray